rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-011/index.md

 > Dont be afraid, it is not ranked.

 Also, participants are encouraged to
-[document the developemnt process at the event's forum][legion-jam-forum].
+[document the development process at the event's forum][legion-jam-forum].

 [legion-jam]: https://itch.io/jam/legion-jam-rustlang
 [Laticoda]: https://itch.io/profile/laticoda